-For as necessary as certain home renovations may be, financing them can be tricky.
+Financing home renovations are can be tricky, given the complexity of homes and remodeling projects.
 "General contractors conduct site visits and provide the cost estimate based on the scope of work and the conditions surrounding the project, however, they can't know exactly what issues, if any, are behind the walls and under the floors until demolition begins," Jean Brownhill, founder of Sweeten, says.
 "It is important to be aware that the construction team may make discoveries that affect the timeline and budget.

 Video of the Day

 Fortunately, there are several ways to finance a home renovation without breaking your bank account.
 From home equity lines of credit to personal loans and more, here are five options for financing renovations according to financial planners.

 1. Open a home equity line of credit.